-REST API accommodates stateless client-server architectural model the data is transferred over HTTP/HTTPS protocol.
+REST API accommodates stateless client-server architectural model, and the data is transferred over HTTP/HTTPS protocol.

-It supports several datatypes like XML, JSON, plain-text HTML which makes it easily consumable.
-JSON widely used as it’s a human readable language.
+It supports several datatypes like XML, JSON, plain-text, and HTML, which makes it easily consumable.
+JSON is the most widely used datatype as it’s a human readable language.

 It is lightweight and compatible with most of the latest technologies.